StrictHornet/FIFA/README.md

 Data Science project on the FIFA 23 video game.

 What trait do all meta players share or what are the most common traits most meta players share?
 Are there any traits they share we aren't aware of?
+Let's find out!